Crawford Art Gallery is now closed for redevelopment.

 www.oco.i

-If you are not satisfied that we are meeting acceptable standards that or you have concerns or complaints about any aspect of your dealings with us, we would encourage you to pursue this matter with us.
-We welcome all feedback and we will deal with all complaints, queries and suggestions in a timely and confidential manner.
+If you are not satisfied that we are meeting acceptable standards or have concerns or complaints about any aspect of your dealings with us, we would encourage you to pursue this matter with us.
+We welcome all feedback, and we will deal with all complaints, queries, and suggestions in a timely and confidential manner.

 Norma Cuddihy